FREE Shipping on orders over $899

 • Maintain good eye hygiene to prevent eye infections.

 While there are common threats to eye health, such as cataracts, macular degeneration, and glaucoma, early detection and proper treatment can prevent vision loss.
-A commitment to maintaining good visual habits throughout life is essential to preserving this invaluable sense and enjoying clear vision at every stage.
+A commitment to maintaining good vision habits throughout life is essential to preserving this invaluable sense and enjoying clear vision at every stage.

 Remember that prevention is better than cure